Context Awareness

 Overview

-Flow reads a limited amount of text near your cursor and identifies your active app — using accessibility APIs on Mac, UI Automation on Windows, and app detection on Android.
-For browser-based apps, Flow identifies the specific website by URL, so Gmail, Google Docs, and other web apps are recognized individually.
+Flow reads a limited amount of text near your cursor and identifies your active app.
+For browser-based apps, Flow identifies the specific website, so Gmail, Google Docs, and other web apps are recognized individually.

 Key behaviors